Inclusive Information and Communication Technologies (IICT)

 October 2023

-The consortium for the Innosuisse IICT Flagship took place from February 1 to 3, at IDAIP.
-It brought together all the partners for a day of restitution and sharing of the work done since the beginning of the project in March 2022.
-This event, carried out in a hybrid form (face-to-face-remote), brought together more than 60 participants, representing the different partners of this national-scale project: Together, we are developing digital solutions for people with disabilities.
-These include language simplification, sign language translations and audio description.
+The consortium for the Innosuisse IICT Flagship met from February 1st to 3rd at IDAIP.
+It brought together all partners for a day of reporting and sharing of work carried out since the project began in March 2022.
+This event, held in a hybrid format (in-person and remote), gathered over 60 participants, representing the various partners of this national-scale project: Together, we develop digital solutions for people with disabilities.
+This includes language simplification, sign language translations, and audio description.

 October 2022